paulp1412/lebonk-blog/README.md

         <summary>gif</summary>
         ![](https://github.com/paulp1412/lebonk-blog/blob/main/gif/burrow.gif)
     </details>
-* Dash: this mechanic is only available during *Burrow*; when any other mole that is overground is in a certain range and fov (similar to *Hammer Throw*) the mole's dash will be directly targetting that mole and inflicts knockback; given that the target currently has a hammer equipped, it will be stolen as a bonus <details>
+* Dash: this mechanic is only available during *Burrow*; when any other mole that is overground is in a certain range and fov (similar to *Hammer Throw*) the mole's dash will be directly targeting that mole and inflicts knockback; given that the target currently has a hammer equipped, it will be stolen as a bonus <details>
         <summary>gif</summary>
         ![](https://github.com/paulp1412/lebonk-blog/blob/main/gif/dash.gif)
     </details>

-Those individual mechanics create the possiblity to chain them together in order to do some neat combos and bonk the other moles out of the arena!
+Those individual mechanics create the possibility to chain them together in order to do some neat combos and bonk the other moles out of the arena!
 Popular combos include:
 * Combo 1: hammer equipped > Leap Attack > Hammer Throw > Burrow > Dash
 * Combo 2: no hammer equipped > Burrow > Dash (on target with hammer!) > Hammer Throw > Burrow > Dash